MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/taskscheduler/taskscheduler-taskexists-method.md

 Scheduled tasks are shown in the **Scheduled Tasks** page in the client.
 The `TaskScheduler.TaskExists` method looks up if the task exists on the page (the implementation is different for the on-premises version compared to the online version of [!INCLUDE[prod_short](../../includes/prod_short.md)]).

 > [!NOTE]
 > It's also possible to use `ScheduledTask.Get` on a record instance of type `ScheduledTask` to query for existance of a task.
-This method requires the user to have Read access to the `ScheduledTask` table, whereas the `TaskScheduler.TaskExists` method does not require the user to have access to the `ScheduledTask` table.
+This method requires the user to have Read access to the `ScheduledTask` table, whereas the `TaskScheduler.TaskExists` method doesn't require the user to have access to the `ScheduledTask` table.

 For more information about the task scheduler, see managing tasks [Task Scheduler](../../devenv-task-scheduler.md).